jonasjaeger-sci/mod905/docs/examples/examples-mc.rst

    :alt: Result from the umbrella sampling
    :align: center

-We begin by importing the pyretis library:
+We begin by importing the pytismol library:

 .. code-block:: python